 Answer: Yes, combination NRT is safe.
-Nicotine 'overdose' associated with NRT use in smokers is exceptionally rare.
-Smokers inhale very large doses of nicotine when smoking.
-Even with combination NRT, smokers are unlikely to ever receive doses of nicotine that are higher than that they receive from their tobacco use.
-1,5-8 If smokers experience adverse symptoms, such as nausea, they can simply reduce the dose or frequency of administration of the additional product (e.g. lozenge, spray etc).
+Nicotine 'overdose' associated with NRT use in people who smoke is exceptionally rare.
+People who smoke inhale very large doses of nicotine when smoking.
+Even with combination NRT, people are unlikely to ever receive doses of nicotine that are higher than those they receive from their tobacco use. ^{1,5-8} If people experience adverse symptoms, such as nausea, they can simply reduce the dose or frequency of administration of the additional product (e.g. lozenge, spray, etc).